lofar-astron/prefactor/README.md

 # prefactor
-## The LOFAR pre-facet calibration pipeline.
+## The LOFAR pre-facet calibration pipeline

 **prefactor** is a pipeline to correct for various instrumental and ionospheric effects in both **LOFAR HBA** and **LOFAR LBA** observations.
-It will prepare your data so that you will be able to use any direction-dependent calibration software, like [factor](https://github.com/lofar-astron/factor) or [killMS](https://github.com/saopicc/killMS/).
+It will prepare your data so that you will be able to use any direction-dependent calibration software, like [Rapthor](https://github.com/darafferty/rapthor), [factor](https://github.com/lofar-astron/factor), or [killMS](https://github.com/saopicc/killMS/).

 It includes:
 * removal of clock offsets between core and remote stations (using clock-TEC separation)